tahirozdemir34/Ders_Notlari/README.md

 # AI_Notes

 ## What is AI?
 It is the science and engineering of making intelligent machines, especially intelligent computer programs.
-It is related to the similar task of using computers to understand human intelligence, but AI does not have to cinfine itself to methods that are biologically observable.
+It is related to the similar task of using computers to understand human intelligence, but AI does not have to confine itself to methods that are biologically observable.

 ## What is intelligence?
 It is the computational part of the ability to achive goals in the world.
 Variyng kinds and degrees of int. occur in people, many animals and some machines.